 Here I show a trace of every single Z80 instruction as run by that setup.
-I also outlined some of the tests created manually that clarified few situations which were not too obvious (to me) after reading various pieces of documentation.
+I also outlined some of the tests created manually that clarified a few situations which were not too obvious (to me) after reading various pieces of documentation.

 The complete list of Z80 instructions and their bus responses and cycles, each individually run by the Arduino Z80 dongle and then dumped by a script, is here: